willasm/project-notes/README.md

 Note that the `MD` extension is optional.
 The file name is styled as underlined by default (It is not an actual clickable link).

 To create (or open an existing note) simply run the command `Project Notes: Open or Create Note` with the cursor anywhere on the same line as the `Filename.MD` comment.
-If the file already exists it will be opened in a new editor, otherwise a new file is created and opened for editing.
+If the file already exists it will be opened in a new editor window, otherwise a new file is created and opened for editing.

 Running the command `Project Notes: Open or Create Note` with the cursor on any line without a `File: filename.MD` comment will create (or open) a file with the base name of the folder opened in VSCode.
 (Typically your projects name).

 All Note Files are stored in your projects `.vscode` folder (which is created if it does not exist).
-You may want to ad to your `.gitignore` file `.vscode/*.MD` if you do not want Git to track your notes.
+You may want to add to your `.gitignore` file `.vscode/*.MD` if you do not want Git to track your notes.

 ## Changing TAG Colors and Styling
-After adding the settings from the file [addtosettings.txt](./resources/addtosettings.txt) to your `settings.json` file you can change the color and styling of each of your tags as you can see from the following example...
+After adding the settings from the file [addtosettings.txt](./resources/addtosettings.txt) to your `settings.json` file you can change the color and styling of each of the tags as you can see from the following example...

 The line `"scope"` identifies the tag `TODO`